-Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Birds Puerto Rican Broad- winged Hawk (Buteo platypterus brunnescens) FE The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019a).
-Unlikely to occur.
-Although there are forested areas adjacent to the project area, there are no forested areas present within the project area itself.
+Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Birds Puerto Rican Broad- winged Hawk (Buteo platypterus brunnescens) FE The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019).
+May occur .
+The project area is adjacent to densely forested areas.
 May affect, but not likely to adversely affect.
 See discussion below.
-Puerto Rican Parrot (Amazona vittata) FE The Puerto Rican parrot is a frugivorous cavity nester.
+Puerto Rican Parrot (Amazona vittate) FE The Puerto Rican parrot is a frugivorous cavity nester.
 It depends on mature forests with large cavity forming trees.
 (USFWS 2009).
 It is currently confined to the Maricao Forest, El Yunque National Forest, and the Río Abajo Forest (USDA Forest Service 2024).
-Unlikely to occur.
-The project area is not located within the Maricao Forest, El Yunque National Forest, or the Río Abajo Forest.
-Additionally, there are no forested areas present within the project area.
+May occur .
+The project area is adjacent to densely forested areas, and is approximately 0.8 miles (1.3 kilometers) north of the Maricao Forest.
 May affect, but not likely to adversely affect.
 See discussion below.
 Puerto Rican Sharp- shinned Hawk (Accipiter striatus venator) FE The Puerto Rican sharp-shinned hawk occurs primarily in high elevation mature closed canopy forests (USFWS 2019a).
-Unlikely to occur.
-Although there are forested areas located on the project area, there are no forested areas present within the project area itself.
+May occur .
+The project area is adjacent to densely forested areas May affect, but not likely to adversely affect.
+See discussion below.
+Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
+May occur .
+The project area is adjacent to densely forested areas.
 May affect, but not likely to adversely affect.
 See discussion below.
-Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, May occur .
-The project area is located adjacent to forested areas.
+Insects Puerto Rican Harlequin Butterfly (Atlantea tulita) FT This species inhabits areas with moderately dense to dense canopy cover and dense vegetation and a source of water within a kilometer.
+Eggs and larvae are found only on the prickly bush (Oplonia spinosa), while adult butterflies feed on the nectar of several tree species and drink water (USFWS 2019b).
+May occur .
+The project area is adjacent to densely forested areas.
 May affect, but not likely to adversely affect.
 See discussion below.